 # Login to Cloud console

 The Cloud console has the concept of Context.
-You'd normally be in the organisation context, or in the project context.
+You'd normally be in the organisation context or in the project context.

 With your account, you might have more than one organisation.
 Each organisation has its own billing account and therefore is invoiced separately for all the resources within the organisation.
-For example, if you have several customers and want to have separate EventStoreDB cluster for each customer and also be able to bill the customer for the cloud resources, you can separate each customer in its own organisation.
+For example, if you have several customers and want to have a separate EventStoreDB cluster for each customer and also be able to bill the customer for the cloud resources, you can separate each customer into its own organisation.

 When you click on an organisation in the list, you get to the projects screen, where you can see all the projects for the selected organisation.

 Within the scope of the organisation, you also have the list of users and roles, billing information, alerts, and so on.